-Approval of over-the-counter use of Emergency Contraception (EC) is objectionable for several reasons.
+Approval of over-the-counter use of Emergency Contraception (EC) is objectionable for several reasons.2

 - 1. EC can have an abortifacient effect.
-An extensive review of the literature lists eleven possible modes of action for emergency contraception, seven of which can be abortifacient, that is, designed to prevent the implantation or survival of the embryo. - 2.
+An extensive review of the literature lists eleven possible modes of action for emergency contraception, seven of which can be abortifacient, that is, designed to prevent the implantation or survival of the embryo.3 - 2.
 Many women are currently unaware of this abortifacient mechanism of ECs.
-OTC use will only guarantee continued unawareness by excluding the participation of pharmacists or physicians who might otherwise provide this information.

-- 3. EC carries significant risks and is contraindicated for many women.
+OTC use will only guarantee continued unawareness by excluding the participation of pharmacists or physicians who might otherwise provide this information. - 3.
+EC carries significant risks and is contraindicated for many women.
 The package insert itself states that EC should not be used as a routine method of contraception.
-Eliminating the need for a prescription, and making EC available over-the-counter, will eliminate the oversight needed to ensure that EC is not used routinely.
+Eliminating the need for a prescription for women over 18, and making EC available over-the-counter, will eliminate the oversight needed to ensure that EC is not used routinely.
 It will also eliminate the clinical monitoring and follow-up needed to address the risk of ectopic pregnancy, a potentially life-threatening condition.
-In fact, some studies show that the use of EC may also increase the risk of ectopic pregnancy. - 4.
-The potential for misuse of EC is especially of concern in the case of minors.
-OTC availability will enable a minor to have access to powerful hormonal drugs without physician oversight and without notifying her parents.
+In fact, some studies show that the use of EC may also increase the risk of ectopic pregnancy.

+4. The potential for misuse of EC is especially of concern in the case of minors.
+For example, a man over 18 will be able to purchase it for the minor woman that he is sexually involved with.
+It will not be difficult for a minor to gain access to powerful hormonal drugs without physician oversight and without notifying her parents.
 OTC access may also increase risk-taking behavior and promiscuity: of significant concern given the problem of rising STD rates among teenagers in our country.
-Finally, if available over-the-counter to anyone who wishes to purchase it, young women may be given an EC without their knowledge or consent.
+Finally, since it is available over-the-counter to any man or woman over 18 who wishes to purchase it, young women may be given an EC without their knowledge or consent.